Does Transition Lens Block Blue Light? The Truth Behind the Coating

 How to Tell if Your Lenses Block Blue Light

-2. Check your lens packaging or ask your provider for coating details.
+2. Check the lens packaging or product specifications.

 Do You Need Separate Blue Light Glasses?